-There are four ways to limit a guarantor’s legal and financial exposure, and all parties to the agreement must agree to the terms of the guaranty before signing.
-The four ways to limit exposure under a loan guaranty are:
+There are ways to limit a guarantor’s legal and financial exposure, and all parties to the agreement must agree to the terms of the guaranty before signing.
+Here are four ways to limit exposure under a loan guaranty.

 Make the guaranty enforceable against the guarantor only after the lender has sought all other legal remedies against the borrower.
 Only then is the guarantor responsible for the amount that the bank could not collect from the borrower.

 Caution Against Multiple Loans